 Closely Held Business Interests

 Naming the UT System (or the System on behalf of a UT institution) as the owner of a life insurance policy is an excellent way to provide philanthropic support for the UT causes you care about, while potentially obtaining significant tax benefits.
 You can also make the UT System or a UT institution the beneficiary of a life insurance policy, creating a legacy gift that will provide benefit to students, faculty, or programs for years to come.
-For questions related to gifts of life insurance, please contact Karoline Felts, Assistant Director for Estate and Trust Administration at 512-579-5080.
+For questions related to gifts of life insurance, please contact Karoline Felts, Director for Estate and Trust Administration at 512-579-5080.

 Oil and Gas